tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 When using a pressure sensitive tablet, and the **Pressure** option is activated, varying the pressure of the pen on the tablet will allow you to create variable-thickness lines that will make your drawings more expressive.

-When using the **Brush** tool (|brush|) on Toonz Raster and Raster drawings, the cursor displays the exact pixel area that will be affected by the brush: the inner jagged circle representing the **Minimum Size**, and the outer one the **Maximum Size** of the brush.
+When using the **Brush** tool (|brush|) on Smart Raster and Raster drawings, the cursor displays the exact pixel area that will be affected by the brush: the inner jagged circle representing the **Minimum Size**, and the outer one the **Maximum Size** of the brush.

 In the tool options bar you can set the following:

 - **Size Min** and **Max** sets the size of the brush; the size will vary between the two values if you're using a pressure sensitive tablet.
 If the two values are the same, your lines will have a constant thickness.
 When using a mouse to draw, the **Maximum** thickness value will be used.

 - **Accuracy** sets how accurate the generated line is compared to what you draw with the mouse or tablet pen: a high value will generate lines that completely preserves the movement you perform (even a trembling hand); a low value will simplify the line.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Smooth** allows for stroke stabilization while drawing.
-This is available for Toonz Vector and Toonz Raster drawings only.
+This is available for Vector and Smart Raster drawings only.

 - **Hardness** sets the amount of antialiasing along the line border.
-This is available for Toonz Raster and Raster drawings only.
+This is available for Smart Raster and Raster drawings only.

 - **Opacity Min** and **Max** sets the opacity of the brush; the opacity will vary between the two values if you're using a pressure sensitive tablet.
 Overlapping areas are not considered while drawing a single line, but only when different lines are overlapping.
 This is available for Raster drawings only.

 - **Break** automatically breaks the drawn stroke into sections, if very sharp angles are drawn: in this way, drawn shapes may result simpler and easier to fill.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Draw Order** allows to choose how new drawings will be ordered with respect to already drawn lines.
 The options are: **Over All**, **Under All** and **Palette Order**.
 When using **Palette Order** new lines will be drawn above or below already existing ones, using the relative indexes of the palette Styles as the sorting factor.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

 - **Pencil** mode draws lines without antialiasing, that is with jagged edges.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

 - **Pressure** detects, in case you are using a graphic tablet, the pressure of the pen on the tablet, allowing the creation of variable-thickness lines.

 - **Range** allows for the automatic creation of a series of in-between strokes, by drawing just the extremes of the animation on subsequent frames of a level, in the Level Strip, or subsequent exposed cells of a level in the Xsheet/Timeline.
 By pressing **Ctrl** key, you can draw intermediate strokes to form a more complex animation sequence.
 This method is similar to the one used by the **Inbetween** command (see  :ref:`Using the In-betweener with Vector Drawings <using_the_in-betweener_with_vector_drawings>`  ).
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Snap** allows for the snapping of the cursor to other already drawn strokes of the same level, while drawing a new stroke.
 It has three levels of sensitivity: **Low**, **Med** and **High**.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Preset:** let you choose a brush preset in the option menu on the right.
 You can add or remove a preset clicking the **+** and **-** buttons.
 A presets list is created *for each level type* and each added preset will be available for next use.

 - **Cap** option sets the shape of the ends of the stroke you are going to draw.
 Options are **Butt** for squared ends, **Round** for semicircular ends, and **Projecting** for squared ends extending beyond the end of the line, according to the vector thickness.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Join** option sets the shape of the straight corners along the stroke you are going to draw.
 Options are **Miter** for pointed corners, **Round** for rounded corners, **Bevel** for squared corner.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Miter:** sets the maximum length of a miter join, that is computed multiplying the miter value by the stroke thickness.
 If the length exceeds the maximum value, the *Miter* join is turned into a *Bevel* join.
-This is available for Toonz Vector drawings only, and only if the **Join** option is set to miter.
+This is available for Vector drawings only, and only if the **Join** option is set to miter.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.